yzzlqyxc/FWrepo/README.md

 - **Upon Failure**:
    - HTTP 404 Status Code is returned with "Department or Employee Not Found" in the response body.
    - HTTP 500 Status Code is returned with "An unexpected error has occurred" in the response body.

+### PATCH `/setEmpPosition`
+- **Expected Input Parameters**:
+   - `cid` (int) - The client ID.
+   - `eid` (int) - The employee ID.
+   - `position` (String) - The new position of the employee.
+      - Possible values: "SoftwareEngineer", "ProductManager", "DataScientist", "SalesManager", "HumanResourceManager", "FinancialManager", "Other".
+- **Expected Output**:
+   - A success message indicating that the employee's position was successfully updated.
+- **Upon Success**:
+   - HTTP 200 Status Code is returned indicating the position of the employee is set.
+- **Upon Failure**:
+   - HTTP 404 Status Code is returned with "Employee Not Found" in the response body.
+   - HTTP 500 Status Code is returned if any unexpected error occurs.

 ### POST `/addEmployeeToDept`
 - **Expected Input Parameters**: